 Hobbies and interests

 In the above sections of your CV you’ve proven your professional competencies with so-called “hard skills.”
-The section on “interests and hobbies” gives you the opportunity to point HR to your soft skills.
+The section on “interests and hobbies” gives you the opportunity to point HR to your

 Soft skills are understood as extracurricular competencies with a personal, social, or methodical angle.
 For professional success, the following skills are relevant, among others: